Set up managed automation for custom applications

 What's next

-After enabling managed automation for your custom application, you can schedule certificate lifecycle automation events for it as you would any other server application in Trust Lifecycle Manager.
+After enabling managed automation for your custom application, you can manage certificate deployments for it as you would any other server application in Trust Lifecycle Manager.